 - The move was a part of ending cross holding in regulatory institutions & follows recommendation of 2nd Narasimham Committee report of 2001 and also the RBI’s own discussion paper on the same entitled ‘Harmonizing the role and operations of development financial institutions and banks.’

 National Housing Bank (NHB)

-National Housing Bank was set up on July 9, 1988 under the National Housing Bank Act, 1987 as a wholly-owned subsidiary of the Reserve Bank to act as an apex level institution for housing.
+National Housing Bank was set up on July 9, 1988 under the National Housing Bank Act, 1987.
 NHB has been established to achieve, among other things, the following objectives:

 - To promote a sound, healthy, viable and cost effective housing finance system to all segments of the population and to integrate the housing finance system with the overall financial system.

 - To promote a network of dedicated housing finance institutions to adequately serve various regions and different income groups.